ERajadurai/Hotel-management-mini-project-in-java-RD/README.md

-# Hotel Management System
+# Hotel Management

-The Hotel Management System is a Java-based console application that allows users to manage hotel room bookings, room availability, and food orders.
+The Hotel Management  is a Java-based console application that allows users to manage hotel room bookings, room availability, and food orders.

 ## Features